La0/pelican-flickr/README.rst

 For the first run, as the cache is empty and can be quite long to populate i recommend using ``pelican --debug`` to see what is happening...

+You can view a demo on my `Personal Website` <http://bastien.abadie.me>

 Settings
 --------